THE ToeOFF® STORY

 Initially, we focused on developing products for the spine, which was natural with Willner’s background.
 Then, one day in 1995 when DG had a meeting in the factory, they were presented to a composite wrist splint that made them very excited.
 A splint for treatment of radius fractures was soon in place and in the market, but DG decided not to stop with only the sensational Campsolite Wrist, but also create a new AFO, different to what the world had seen before.
 The name Campsolite was used as a family name for the new series of composite orthoses from Camp.

 In April 1995, Willner visited the ISPO World Congress in Melbourne.
 An AFO with anterior support caught Willner’s interest, but it was made in traditional thermoplastics.
-The combination of an anterior solution to better fit in the normal shoes with a thinner and more active material from composites started a thinking process in the factory.
-Energy reflecting properties, and gait improvement in both heel strike and toe-off was a brilliant formula.
+The combination of an anterior solution to better fit in the normal shoes with a thinner and more dynamic material from composites started a thinking process in the factory.
+Energy reflecting properties, and gait improvement at both heel strike and toe-off was a brilliant formula.
 The concept of a lateral strut, instead of both lateral and medial was another magical ingredient.
 The lateral strut used the strength of the carbon fiber to provide the required stability!
 Due to the amazing improvement in toe-off phase in the gait cycle, we gave it the name Campsolite ToeOFF®.

 The first presentations were well received, and early gait studies proved very good results.
 We remembered that the cast room technicians had seen the Campsolite wrist splint (that died in 1999) as a threat to their skill.
 We didn’t want to make the same mistake with O&P for ToeOFF® so in the beginning ToeOFF® had no attached straps, requiring work for the orthotists to do, so they would feel needed in the fitting process!
 This initial strategy helped us convince the O&P facilities that we were partners and not enemies.
 Our reimbursement code in the USA was another big step forward!
 Willner’s devotion to clinical documentation set the valuable foundation for the medical community recognition of the functional and patient compliance benefits offered by ToeOFF®.

-In 1996, Bertil Allard acquired Camp Scandinavia from Bissell Inc. At that time, we removed Campsolite and used only ToeOFF® as a name, and our international name became Allard.
+In 1996, I acquired Camp Scandinavia from Bissell Inc. At that time, we removed Campsolite and used only ToeOFF® as a name, and our international name became Allard.
 In 1998 at a big Gala, Willner and Engdahl, the true inventors of the ToeOFF®, were awarded with a prestigious Innovation Prize and in 1999 Willner received the ”Thranhardt award” in USA.
 The Lecture at AOPA for the Thranhardht award was presented by Orthotist Jan Smits, an important partner in the ToeOFF® design team, as Willner had died soon after the award.
 The diploma and the award was handed over to Stig’s wife Eva.

 It was a tragedy that Willner passed away in 1999 before ToeOFF® had fully started to take off, so he could have experienced all the recognition of a “dream product”.
 I am proud of having been involved in bringing such a fantastic successful product to the world market, a once in a life-time experience.
 I am sure that Stig Willner would have shared my view that ”changing peoples’ lives” was and is still the major reward for this outstanding innovation!